-This management's discussion and analysis ("MD&A") is presented in order to provide the reader with an overview of the financial results and changes to the financial position of Acasti Pharma Inc. ("Acasti" or the "Corporation") as at February 28, 2015 and for the year then ended.
-This MD&A explains the material variations in the financial statements of operations, financial position and cash flows of Acasti for the years ended February 28, 2015, 2014 and 2013.
+This management discussion and analysis ("MD&A") is presented in order to provide the reader with an overview of the financial results and changes to the financial position of Acasti Pharma Inc. ("Acasti" or the "Corporation") as at February 29, 2016 and for the year then ended.
+This MD&A explains the material variations in the financial statements of operations, financial position and cash flows of Acasti for the years ended February 29, 2016 and February 28, 2015 and 2014.
 The Corporation effectively commenced active operations with the transfer of an exclusive worldwide license from its parent corporation, Neptune Technologies & Bioressources Inc. ("Neptune"), in August 2008.
-The Corporation was inactive prior to that date.

-This MD&A, completed on May 27, 2015, must be read in conjunction with the Corporation's audited financial statements for the years ended February 28, 2015, 2014 and 2013.
-The Corporation's audited financial statements were prepared in accordance with International Financing Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board and were authorized for issue by the Board of Directors on May 27, 2015.
-The MD&A and audited financial statements of the Corporation were previously furnished on a Form 6-K with the SEC on May 27, 2015.
+This MD&A, completed on May 25, 2016, must be read in conjunction with the Corporation's audited financial statements for the years ended February 29, 2016 and February 28, 2015 and 2014.
+The Corporation's audited financial statements were prepared in accordance with International Financing Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
 The Corporation's financial results are published in Canadian dollars.
 All amounts appearing in this MD&A are in thousands of Canadian dollars, except share and per share amounts or unless otherwise indicated.